 Then, in 2004, in its 73rd year of the event, another change took place.
 It was in this year that the show moved outside the park, to the perimeter sidewalk surrounding the Square.
 It was this year when the Rittenhouse artists began to “Circle the Square”.

-Artists “Circle the Square” and exhibit all types of artwork: Unusual, unique, abstract, stylized, representational and traditional, including 3 dimensional work as well as 2 dimensional.
-With many top quality artists, there is no limit to the diversity of subject matter and techniques.
+This year’s show, the 2006 June art annual, features more than 140 artists from all over the country and art students from various Philadelphia art schools.
+They will “Circle the Square” and be exhibiting all types of artwork: Unusual, unique, abstract, stylized, representational and traditional, including 3 dimensional work as well as 2 dimensional.
+With this many top quality artists, there is not limit to the diversity of subject matter and techniques.

 Although an independent art organization run by artists, the RSFAA could not have existed without a large measure of community good will and public support.
 The RSFAA acknowledges the support of the Fairmount Park Commission, the City of Philadelphia, and the Philadelphia Parking Authority.
 Major appreciation goes to those patrons who chose fine art to enhance their homes and work environments.
 Without their support, none of this is possible.

 This 75th June Rittenhouse Square Fine Art Show is scheduled for Thursday, June 1 through Sunday, June 4 at the same park where it all started, at the Rittenhouse Square at 18th and Walnut. a part of the Fairmount Park system.
 Daily show hours are 11:00 am to 7:00 pm, except Sunday, when the show will end at 5:00 pm.
 You won’t want to miss this event.
 Come take a walk, see the art and “Circle the Square” yourself.